Large Obsidian specimen for the classroom from the Tarawera volcanic eruption of 1886 in the Bay of Plenty Region, New Zealand.

 In the classroom explore differences in structure compared to other rocks from felsic lava such as pumice and rhyolite.

 Specific gravity: ~2.4

-Specimens are usually no smaller than 110mm in largest dimension and weigh on average 365g
+Specimens are usually no smaller than 110mm in largest dimension and weigh greater than 365g